 Steamed Ugali with Braised Sukuma Wiki Greens

 A classic Tanzanian meal pairing dense, steamed cornmeal ugali with savory braised collard greens flavored with garlic and tomatoes.
-This african-inspired vegetarian (vegetarian) ready in about 35 minutes pairs cornmeal (maize flour), divided water, divided salt for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
+This ethiopian-inspired vegetarian (vegetarian) ready in about 35 minutes pairs cornmeal (maize flour), divided water, divided salt for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
 Each serving lands at about 280 calories and feeds 4, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
 Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients